hengsf/gummybear/README.md

 ## Prerequisites
 - User has to run the Python script as a root user.
-- User must be using python3
+- User must be using python3.
+- User must install sleuthkit.
 - Automount must be disabled.

 ## How to Run This